Exposing Black Hat SEO: Examples of How You Could Lose Your Website

 How to Avoid Black Hat SEO

 The easiest way to avoid using black hat SEO to improve your site’s ranking is to hire a professional.
 Agencies in your regions with expert SEO skills in London for example, are there to help you with this aspect of marketing while also keeping within the guidelines set out by search engines.
 They can give advice about the structure of the site or keyword usage and can assist with content development.
-Some even provide training so you can learn to optimize your search ranking for years to come.
+Some even provide training so you can learn to optimise your search ranking for years to come.

 If you’d rather fly solo, the internet has plenty of tools to help you market in the right way.
 The best resource is straight from the horse’s mouth.
 As mentioned, search engines like Google and Bing have helpful webmaster guidelines with examples of what does and doesn’t violate their terms of service.